MOS-Rust/.github/profile/README.md

 ## Contact Us
 For more information or to get in touch with the MOS-Rust team, please send us an email at contact@svc.moe

+* This project is not endorsed by the Rust Foundation